jopanel/CodeIgniter-Barebone-Admin-Panel-Bootstrap-4/README.md

 You are free to use it, but please don't fork it, and when you show your job recruiter your sample code don't send mine.

+IF YOU ARE LOOKING FOR A LARAVEL AND PHP8 VERSION CHECK THIS OUT: https://github.com/jopanel/Laravel-Barebone-Admin-Panel-Bootstrap-4-Boilerplate-

 Credits:

 1. Bootstrap 4